satbyy/go-noto-universal/README.md

    `vmtx`/`vhea`.
 4. GoNotoCJKCore2005 does not contain Noto Sans Math and Noto Sans Symbols because fonttools does not support merging CFF with others.
+5. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus a few more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
+As before, vertical text writing is not supported with this font.

 ## License